Arshankhan3315/SCT_DS_3/README.md

 # SkillCraft_Technology_DS_Task_3
+# Problem Statement
+Build a decision tree classifier to predict whether a customer will purchase a product or service based on their demographic and behavioral data.
+Use a dataset such as the Bank Marketing dataset from the UCI Machine Learning Repository.

 # Bank-Marketing
 <p align="justify"> Marketing refers to activities undertaken by a company to promote the buying or selling of a product or service.